Conclusion:

 And while we're asking questions:

-There are simply no good answers to these questions.
+Traditional church doctrine simply has no good answers to these questions.
 Certainly none which satisfy a demanding researcher.

 Being cut off is a state of being.
 It has a beginning, a duration and an end - it covers a period of time.
 Jesus was cut off for 3.5 years, beginning just after His Father's anointing at His baptism, and lasting until His reconciliation with the Father, after He completed His earthly mission to conquer sin and after His death and resurrection.
 So we see that Daniel's statement "Messiah was cut off", applies to the full duration of Jesus' ministry, and brings us to His death and resurrection at the end of the 70th week, the terminus of the 490-Year Prophecy.